processing/p5.js/contributor_docs/project_wrapups/anaisgonzalez_gsoc_2021.md

 ### [Example #5: Embodiment](https://github.com/stalgiag/p5.xr/pull/147)
-For the embodiment example, my mentor explained some other XR functions to me that helped me try to position things in VR.
-We can get the location of the camera with viewerPosition and we can also get the pose of the camera with viewerPoseMatrix.
-We can use "applyMatrix(viewerPoseMatrix);" on the head of the body, which allows it mirror the direction/pose that the viewers head is moving.
-By putting viewerPosition inside of translate, now the other parts of the body will be relative to the location of the head.
+For the embodiment example, my mentor explained p5.xr viewer properties that helped position objects relative to the body in VR.
+We can get the location of the camera with `viewerPosition` and we can also get the pose of the camera with viewerPoseMatrix.
+We can use `applyMatrix(viewerPoseMatrix)` on the head of the body, which allows it to mirror the direction and pose of the viewer's head.
+By putting `viewerPosition` inside of translate, now the other parts of the body will be relative to the location of the head.

 ![embodiment-gif-1](https://user-images.githubusercontent.com/83731139/130161883-66469af7-3e6b-4ab8-bd11-ef92933a9402.gif)

-I didn't get to finish the complex example because I ran out of time.
-I wanted to create a dragon that the viewer could look at and move with, but I was having trouble converting the size of the dragon's body in WEBGL to the correct dimensions in VR, which are extremely small whenever hand positioning is included.
-I only managed to get the head and wings working so far.
+There wasn't enough time to finish the complex example.
+I wanted to create a dragon that the viewer could look at and move with, but I was having trouble converting the scale to the correct dimensions in VR, which are extremely small.

 PRs in this section: [#147](https://github.com/stalgiag/p5.xr/pull/147)